gwastro/gwin/CONTRIBUTING.md

 ### Updating your fork

-If you already have a fork of GWIn, and are starting work on a new project you can link your clone to the main (`upstream`) repository and pull in changes that have been merged since the time you created your fork, or last updated:
+If you already have a fork of GWIn, and are starting work on a new project you can link your clone to the main (`gwastro`) repository and pull in changes that have been merged since the time you created your fork, or last updated:

 1. Link your fork to the main repository:

     ```bash
-    cd lalsuite
+    cd gwin
-    git remote add upstream https://github.com/gwastro/gwin.git
+    git remote add gwastro https://github.com/gwastro/gwin.git
     ```

-2. Fetch new changes from the `upstream` repo
+2. Fetch new changes from the `gwastro` repo

     ```bash
-    git fetch upstream
+    git fetch gwastro
     ```

 ### Creating a new feature branch